sahiga/developer.box.com/guides/embed/box-embed.md

 ---
 # Box Embed

-Box Embed is a HTML-based framework that makes it easy to embed the entire Box experience anywhere people work.
+Box Embed is a HTML-based framework that makes it possible to embed the entire Box experience anywhere people work.
 Box Embed provides the ability to upload, search, comment, share, tag, and most importantly edit files using Box Edit.

 ## Configure

 ### From the web

 To grab your Box Embed code from the Box web app, navigate to the folder of choice, click on the ellipsis beside the folder, go to More Actions, and click Embed Widget.

 <ImageFrame border>